I am based in the South West, married to Justina (2010), and Dad to Ryan (11) and Amelia (9)… Family come first!

 The station hosts 62 hours of live local programming a week, and has produced over 13,000 shows which are all available online through a listen again services.
 Eleven of our volunteers have moved into jobs in commercial radio.
 Three professional studios are paid for by our community coffee shop.

-I have successfully sourced the following grants and funding for CCR
+I have successfully sourced the following grants and funding for CCR, including:

 - National Lottery Awards for All (2014) Disability Studio Desk 10k